Operators coming from ring schemes: Model theory of -operators

 \\ \textbf{Case 1} $\fr_B(\ker(\pi_B))=0$ \\ Since it is enough to check the condition ``$\fr_{\mathcal{B}}\left(\ker(\pi)\right)=0$'' on rational points over an algebraically closed field, we get that Assumption \ref{ass2} holds.
 Therefore, we obtain the result by Theorem \ref{mainthm}.

 \\ \textbf{Case 2} \emph{$B$ is separable over $\ka^{\alg}$.} \\ We have that:

-By Example \ref{twistex}(2), we get the following isomorphism of ring schemes:
+By Example \ref{twistex}(2), we get the following isomorphism of ``ring schemes over $\pi$'':

-Using Remark \ref{biint}(1), we can conclude as in the proof of \cite[Corollary 3.9]{BHKK}. \end{proof} \begin{remark} \begin{enumerate} \item It is tempting to try to replace the assumption of Theorem \ref{supmain} with the condition saying that ``$\mathcal{B}(\ka)$-DCF exists''.
-However, if $\ka$ is not perfect, then the $\ka$-algebra $\mathcal{B}(\ka)$ need not be finite, and in such a case we do not even have any notion of a $\mathcal{B}(\ka)$-operator, so there is no corresponding theory for which the existence of a model companion could be considered.
+Using Remark \ref{biint}, we can conclude as in the proof of \cite[Corollary 3.9]{BHKK}. \end{proof} \begin{remark} \begin{enumerate} \item It is tempting to try to replace the assumption of Theorem \ref{supmain} with the condition: ``$\mathcal{B}(\ka)_{\otimes}$-CF exists''.
+However, if $\ka$ is not perfect, then the $\ka$-algebra $\mathcal{B}(\ka)$ need not be finite, and in such a case we do not even have any notion of a $\mathcal{B}(\ka)$-operator, so there is no corresponding theory, for which the existence of a model companion could be considered.

 \item By Theorem \ref{classop}, if $\ka$ is perfect, then each $\ka$-algebra scheme $\mathcal{B}$ comes from a ``Frobenius transport'' of a $\ka$-algebra scheme $B_{\otimes}$.
-Thus ``companionability is coded in $B$'', that is: if $B$-DCF exists, then $\bdcf$ exists as well.
+Thus ``companionability is coded in $B$'', that is: if $B_{\otimes}$-CF exists, then $\bdcf$ exists as well.

 \item It is natural to ask whether Theorem \ref{supmain} can be strengthened to an ``if and only if'' statement.
-Such issues will be discussed in the next subsection. \end{enumerate} \end{remark}
+Such issues will be considered in the next subsection. \end{enumerate} \end{remark}